 That’s right.
-The organization entrusted to be the voice of the National Parks and the group charged with caring for the parks went to war – or at the least waged a fairly nasty media campaign – over a beloved spot in the Great Smoky Mountains National Park.
+The organization entrusted to be the voice of the National Parks and the group charged with caring for the parks went to war.
+More specifically, they waged a fairly nasty media campaign over a beloved spot in the Great Smoky Mountains National Park.

 What was the hubbub?

 The design of the Clingmans Dome Observation Tower.
 Yep.

 First of all, let’s start things off by saying it was the 50s.

 People in the 50s were very, very serious about the design of things.
 Coming off the heels of a depression and a second World War, this era had a booming economy and no idea what to do with their free time.

 People had time for hobbies, but because their previous hobbies were killing Nazis, saving metal and trying to survive by eating bowls of dust, the hobby market was lax.

 Fads sprang up everywhere.
 Hula-Hoops, pogo sticks, etc.